radixnameservice/docs/developers/v0.9.x/domain-status.md

    });

    const attributes = await rns.getDomainAttributes('radixnameservice.xrd');
-   console.log(attributes); // will return a list the status of the domain along with a verbose status explanation.
+   console.log(attributes); // will the status of the domain along with a verbose status explanation.

 }